 Whenever I think about my time behind my HK MP-5 I get a giddy smile on my face.
 From amazingly precise single shots, to short bursts, and full auto fun, the MP-5 is in its own league.
 Durable, accurate, easy to maintain, and just a fun, compact weapon to shoot and carry.

 Not Heckler & Koch introduces their SP5K pistol, that appears to be a sized-down MP-5 without the buttstock.
 All the features are there from the iconic grip, and safety lever, to the diopter sights and smack forward charging bolt.
 I’m sure there will be many who will save up to own one of these fun guns.

 As far as law enforcement work, most agencies have moved away from MP-5’s and are now carrying AR-15’s.
 With the proliferation of AR-15’s, including short-barreled rifles (SBR) as short as 9.5″ and 10″, the AR-15 has made a strong name for itself as an entry weapon and compact rifle.
+(Make sure you read my review on the ESS SBR backpack for discreet carry.)
 Though the 9mm has shown some over-penetration problems, the cartridge as a whole has advanced dramatically in the last 10 years that saw the movement away from MP-5’s.
 There are many more viable ammunition choices today that could once again make the SP5K a viable entry weapon option.